giorgiastaffoni/STREAM/README.md

 6. Decontamination

 ## Introduction
-We used a multi-marker approach with Vert01 and Tele02 12S markers.
+We used a multi-marker approach with Vert01 (Riaz et al., 2011) and Tele02 (Taberlet et al., 2018) 12S markers.
+The following workflow highlights the steps used during the analysis of the Vert01 dataset.
+We slightly changed parameters when working with Tele02, according to the marker's characteristics.

 The following figure summarize the workflow:
 ![Image of the workflow]